DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Extended Ablation Study

-\cref{tab:semiar-vs-nonsemiar} shows the effect of Semi-AR decoding on the original LLaDA and Dream implementation with GSM8K 5-shot benchmark.
+\cref{tab:semiar-vs-nonsemiar} shows the effect of Semi-AR decoding on the original LLaDA and Dream implementations on the GSM8K 5-shot benchmark.
 The block size $B$ was set to 32.
-Semi-AR decoding does not change computations, but offers huge improvements on accuracy.
+Semi-AR decoding does not alter the computations, but it yields substantial improvements in accuracy.